MurderFromMars/dynamic_workspaces/README.md

 ### Proper Desktop Renumbering 🔢
 Desktops are always sequential (`Desktop 1, Desktop 2, Desktop 3…`) with no gaps or stale IDs.
-This keeps the pager and internal ordering consistent — something the original script couldn’t guarantee due to Plasma 5 limitations.
+This keeps the pager and internal ordering consistent — something the original script couldn’t manage due to Plasma 5 limitations.

 ---